davikawasaki/nrf24l01-data-transmission/README.md

-# RF (Radio Frequency) Transmission with Arduino and MATLAB
+# RF (Radio Frequency) Transmission with Arduino and Python
-Transmission of data through RF Transceiver 433Mhz, using the nrf24l01 arduino library and MATLAB for treating packages exceptions.
+Transmission of data through the nRF24L01 Transceiver 2.4GHz, using the nrf24l01 arduino library and Python to tackle any statistical data.